Srijana-munjuluru/Cosmetic-Insights/README.md

 # Cosmetic-Insights
-Navigaing Cosmetic Trends and Consumer Insights with Tableau
+Navigating Cosmetic Trends and Consumer Insights with Tableau